Vinicius-Peters/Vinicius-Peters/README.md

 ### Hello, folks! 👋

 - 🏁 Working as a Data Engineer at RD Station;
-- 🏆 My daily work uses: Nifi, SQL, Hive, Airflow;
+- 🏆 My daily work uses:  SQL, DBT, Nifi, Airflow and GCP;
 - 🎓 Bacharelor's in Information Systems;